lijnati/Download-AnyFile/README.md

-# Download-AnyFile-is a simple web application.
+# Download-AnyFile:- a simple file downloader web app to download video,image,pdf and many other files

-You Can Download Images,Video,PDF

 I use the Vanilla JavaScript- this tool is made with pure no server-side language is used to create it.